-We love the authentic feel of Kitich Camp Matthews Forest.
+We love the authentic feel of Kitich Camp Mathews Forest.
 And it really is one of the best options in Kenya for walking safari!

 ACCESS & LOCATION: